iamMichaelSmith/Googletextapp/README.md

   5. Add **Storage** (default is usually sufficient).
   6. **Configure Security Group**:
      - Allow SSH access (port 22) from your IP.
-     - Add any additional rules for your application (e.g., HTTP, HTTPS).
   7. Review your settings and click **Launch**.
   8. **Create or select a key pair** (e.g., `googletextapp.pem`) to access your instance.
   9. Click **Launch Instances** to finalize.
   10. Create IAM Role for EC2 to have full access to Dynamo DB and S3

 ### 3. Create S3 Bucket: `google-voice-data`